delaneyj/datastar/site/static/md/guide/getting_started.md

 ## Data Attributes

 At the core of Datastar are [`data-*`](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) attributes (hence the name).
-They allow you to add reactivity to your frontend in a declarative way, and interact with your backend.
+They allow you to add reactivity to your frontend in a declarative way, and to interact with your backend.

 Datastar uses signals to manage state.
-You can think of signals as reactive variables that automatically track and propagate changes from expressions.
-They can be created and modified using data attributes on the frontend, and using events sent from the backend.
+You can think of signals as reactive variables that automatically track and propagate changes, from and to expressions.
+They can be created and modified using data attributes on the frontend, or events sent from the backend.
 Don't worry if this sounds complicated; it will become clearer as we look at some examples.

 ### `data-bind`

-Datastar provides us with a way to set up two-way data binding on an element using the [`data-bind`](/reference/plugins_dom#bind) attribute, which can be placed on any HTML element on which data be be input or choices selected from (`input`, `textarea`, `select`, `checkbox` and `radio` elements, as well as web components).
+Datastar provides us with a way to set up two-way data binding on an element using the [`data-bind`](/reference/attribute_plugins#data-bind) attribute, which can be placed on any HTML element on which data be be input or choices selected from (`input`, `textarea`, `select`, `checkbox` and `radio` elements, as well as web components).

 ```html
 <input data-bind-input />